Emblem21-OpenSource/flownote/README.md

 * Allow HTTP handler to throw 404s.
 * Allow HTTP POST requests to convert their body into parameters.
 * Improve performance by dealing with the limits of setImmediate.
-* Begin testing the lexer and parser for simplified FlowNote notation.
+* Allow the compiler to take arguments and piped input
+* Create the English BDD grammar
 * Build basic library of common Actions that integrate into popular services.
 * Provide robust documentation designed for onboarding.
 * Integrate announcement of line coverage for tests